astronomer/docs/learn/airflow-sql-data-quality.md

 Data quality is key to the success of an organization's data systems.
 With in-DAG quality checks, you can halt pipelines and alert stakeholders before bad data makes its way to a production lake or warehouse.

-The SQL check operators in the [Common SQL provider](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/versions/latest) provide a simple and effective way to implement data quality checks in your Airflow DAGs.
+The SQL check operators in the [Common SQL provider](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/versions/latest) provide a simple and effective way to implement data quality checks in your Apache Airflow® DAGs.
 Using this set of operators, you can quickly develop a pipeline specifically for checking data quality, or you can add data quality checks to existing pipelines with just a few more lines of code.

 This tutorial shows how to use three SQL check operators (SQLColumnCheckOperator, SQLTableCheckOperator, and SQLCheckOperator) to build a robust data quality suite for your DAGs.